IAAUTECO-inc/qiria/README.md

 ### Architecture

 - **Backend Services (`/services/api-server`)**: Written in **Go**.
 Responsible for core business logic, API endpoints (REST/gRPC), database interactions, and security-critical operations.
 - **Assistant Service (`/services/qiria-assistant`)**: Written in **Python**.
-Provides the "Super Siri" assistant functionality, the Qt graphical user interface, and integration with local AI/ML models.
+Provides the "Super Siri" assistant functionality, the Qt graphical user interface, integration with local AI/ML models, and dynamic reporting/scripting capabilities.
 - **Deployment (`/deployments`)**: Contains Kubernetes manifests (or Helm charts) for deploying all microservices, databases, and required infrastructure in a reproducible and auditable manner.
 - **CI/CD (`/.github/workflows`)**: Automated workflows for building, testing, scanning (SBOM, vulnerabilities), and deploying the applications.